 Openings may be equipped with screens, louvers, or other covering or devices, provided that they permit the automatic entry and exit of floodwaters.

-In all areas of special flood hazard where base flood elevation data has been provided as set forth in § 175-7, Basis for establishing areas of special flood hazard, or in § 175-14B, Use of other base flood and floodway data, the following standards are required:
+In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 175-7, Basis for establishing areas of special flood hazard, or in § 175-14B, Use of other base flood data, the following standards are required:

 New construction and substantial improvement of any residential structure located in an A or AE Zone shall have the lowest floor, including basement together with the attendant utilities (including all electrical, heating, ventilating, air-conditioning and other service equipment) and sanitary facilities, elevated at or above the more restrictive base flood elevation plus two feet, or as required by ASCE/SEI 24-14, Table 2-1.

 Require within any AO or AH Zone on the municipality's DFIRM that all new construction and substantial improvement of any residential structure shall have the lowest floor, including basement together with the attendant utilities and sanitary facilities, elevated above the depth number specified in feet plus two feet above the highest adjacent grade (at least three feet if no depth number is specified), and require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures.

 Nonresidential construction.
 In an area of special flood hazard, all new construction and substantial improvement of any commercial, industrial or other nonresidential structure located in an A or AE Zone shall have the lowest floor, including basement together with the attendant utilities and sanitary facilities as well as all electrical, heating, ventilating, air-conditioning and other service equipment, either:

 Elevated at or above the more restrictive base flood elevation plus two feet, or as required by ASCE/SEI 24-14, Table 2-1; and